David Berezovski

 David Berezovski (דוד בערעזאָװסקי; 1896–1943) was a journalist, writer, translator and newspaper editor active in Vilnius and Grodno in the 1920s and 1930s.
 He is best known for being editor of the Grodno newspaper Grodner moment, later known as Undzer grodner expres and then as Nayer grodner moment, from 1924 to 1939.
 He was killed in The Holocaust in 1943, possibly at the Treblinka extermination camp.

 Biography

-Berezovski was born in 1896 in Meletch, Vilna Governorate, Russian Empire (now Merkinė, Lithuania).
+Berezovski was born in 1896 in Meletch, Troksky Uyezd, Vilna Governorate, Russian Empire (now Merkinė, Lithuania).
 His father Nakhman was a lumber merchant who gave him a basic Jewish education; his mother was named Rivke.
 He then studied at a Gymnasium in Vilnius, and he also started but never completed university studies in Germany, the Soviet Union, and at the University of Vilna.